wubrg/fantasy_sports/football/league_members.md

 Firstly, your team needs a name.
 There will be none of this 'Team Wieberg' nonsense.
-Have some fun with it, bash on Trump, bash on me, be clever with it, or don't, just do something with it is all I ask.
+Have some fun with it, be clever with it, or don't, just do something with it is all I ask.

 Secondly, your team needs a logo.
 Repeat everything I said above about your team name and apply it to your logo.